Nominal impedance: 600 Ω

 Nominal impedance first started to be specified in the early days of telecommunications.
-At first amplifiers were not available and when they did become available they were expensive.
-It was consequently necessary to achieve maximum power transfer from the cable at the receiving end in order to maximise the lengths of cables that could be installed.
+At first, amplifiers were not available and, when they did become available, they were expensive.
+It was consequently necessary to achieve maximum power transfer from the cable at the receiving end in order to maximize the lengths of cables that could be installed.
 It also became apparent that reflections on the transmission line would severely limit the bandwidth that could be used or the distance that it was practicable to transmit.
 Matching equipment impedance to the characteristic impedance of the cable reduces reflections (and they are eliminated altogether if the match is perfect) and power transfer is maximised.
 To this end, all cables and equipment started to be specified to a standard nominal impedance.
 The earliest, and still the most widespread, standard is 600 Ω, originally used for telephony.
-It has to be said that the choice of this figure had more to do with the way telephones were interfaced into the local exchange than any characteristic of the local telephone cable.
+The choice of this figure had more to do with the way telephones were interfaced into the local exchange than any characteristic of the local telephone cable.
 Telephones (old style analogue telephones) connect to the exchange through twisted pair cabling.
-Each leg of the pair is connected to a relay coil which detect the signalling on the line (dialling, handset off-hook etc.).
+Each leg of the pair is connected to a relay coil which detects the signalling on the line (dialling, handset off-hook etc.).
 The other end of one coil is connected to a supply voltage and the second coil is connected to ground.
-A telephone exchange relay coil is around 300 Ω so the two of them together are terminating the line in 600 Ω.
+A telephone exchange relay coil is around 300 Ω, so the two of them together are terminating the line in 600 Ω.

 The wiring to the subscriber in telephone networks is generally done in twisted pair cable.
 Its impedance at audio frequencies, and especially at the more restricted telephone band frequencies, is far from constant.
 It is possible to manufacture this kind of cable to have a 600 Ω characteristic impedance but it will only be this value at one specific frequency.
 This might be quoted as a nominal 600 Ω impedance at 800 Hz or 1 kHz.
-Below this frequency the characteristic impedance rapidly rises and becomes more and more dominated by the ohmic resistance of the cable as the frequency falls.
-At the bottom of the audio band the impedance can be several tens of kilohms.
+Below this frequency, the characteristic impedance rapidly rises and becomes more and more dominated by the ohmic resistance of the cable as the frequency falls.
+At the bottom of the audio band, the impedance can be several tens of kilohms.
 On the other hand, at high frequency in the MHz region, the characteristic impedance flattens out to something almost constant.
-The reason for this response is explained at primary line constants.
+The reason for this response lies in primary line constants.

 Local area networks (LANs) commonly use a similar kind of twisted pair cable, but screened and manufactured to tighter tolerances than is necessary for telephony.
 Even though it has a very similar impedance to telephone cable, the nominal impedance is rated at 100 Ω. This is because the LAN data is in a higher frequency band where the characteristic impedance is substantially flat and mostly resistive.